Davee36/Portfolio/README.md

 <!--Section 1: Introduce your self-->
 ## ABOUT ME
 <!--To use icon on the github portfolio page, press Windows key + colon-->
 Hello!
-I'm David Yusuf Hassan 🤓, a data analyst and educator with a passion for turning data into actionable insights.
+I'm David Yusuf Hassan, a data analyst and educator with a passion for turning data into actionable insights.
 With experience across sales, operations, finance, and customer service, I help businesses solve challenges and unlock growth.

 <!--Mention your top/relevant skills here - core and soft skills-->